Institute for Logic, Language and Computation

 University of Amsterdam

 Lab42, Science Park 900, Amsterdam, the Netherlands

-I am associate professor in computational linguistics and cognitive science at the Institute for Logic, Language and Computation.
+I am associate professor in Natural Language Processing, Explainable AI and Cognitive Modelling at the Institute for Logic, Language and Computation.
 I do research on these topics, direct the Cognition, Language and Computation lab and supervise several PhD and MSc students there.
-I teach in the interdisciplinary master’s programs Brain & Cognitive Sciences, Artificial Intelligence, and Logic, and coordinate the Cognitive Science track in the MBCS.
+I teach in the interdisciplinary master’s programs Artificial Intelligence and Brain & Cognitive Sciences, and coordinate the Cognitive Science track in the MBCS.
 I sometimes give public talks on artificial intelligence and the evolution of language.

 In the past, I have worked in the Behavioural Biology group at Leiden University in the Netherlands (2007-2008), and the Language Evolution and Computation Research Unit (now the Centre for Language Evolution) and the Institute of Cell, Animal and Population Biology (now the Institute of Evolutionary Biology) of the University of Edinburgh (2002-2004), the Artificial Intelligence Lab of the Vrije Universiteit Brussel in Brussels, Belgium (2000-2002), and the Sony Computer Science Laboratory – Paris in France (2000).